Hair Loss Treatment Plan

 It isn’t just poor health due to iron deficiency or anemia that can be a problem.
 Vitamin B deficiency, protein deficiency, and even Vitamin A excess can all cause hair loss and be rectified with a well-balanced diet, though the short-term use of vitamins to treat deficiencies may be needed.

-The physical stress (and emotional stress) of any chronic illness can start a cascade of hair loss.
-Not only stress but chronic illnesses (e.g., cancer, cancer treatment, autoimmune disease) can result in progressive wasting.
+Chronic illness The physical and emotional stress of any chronic illness can start a cascade of hair loss.
+Not only the stress but chronic illnesses itself (e.g., cancer, cancer treatment, autoimmune disease) can result in hair loss.
 Inadequate calorie consumption can cause hair loss.
-It is often seen in anorexia nervosa and eating disorders.
+It’s often seen in anorexia nervosa and eating disorders.
 Thyroid conditions can alter hair growth dramatically.
-Too much thyroid hormone and the hair can become thin, too little and it can become coarse and brittle.
-Uncontrolled diabetes is a cause.
+Uncontrolled diabetes is also a cause.
 Realistically, while some conditions are more frequently associated with shedding hair, any illness can cause hair loss, even something as common as the flu.

-Autoimmune diseases like lupus are notorious for causing hair loss occasionally damaging skin so deeply baldness results.
+Autoimmune disease Autoimmune diseases like lupus are notorious for causing hair loss, occasionally damaging skin so deeply that baldness results.
 Alopecia areata is an autoimmune disease (sometimes brought on by stress) that can cause areas of complete baldness.
-It is interesting that the arrector pili muscle remains attached to the base of the primary hair in alopecia areata and complete hair regrowth will occur—unlike androgenic alopecia where the connection is ultimately lost and hair regrowth will not occur at that point.
 Seborrhea and psoriasis are two skin conditions that can occur in multiple locations on the body and can cause hair loss when they affect the scalp.

-Tinea Capitis, which is caused by ringworm, is the most familiar infection people know.
-It is usually seen in children and causes single or multiple round patches of baldness with broken hairs.
-The cause is a fungal infection.
+Infections Tinea Capitis, a commonly known fungal infection caused by ringworm, is usually seen in children and presents as single or multiple round patches of baldness with broken hairs.
 Sometimes these patches can be difficult to distinguish from seborrhea or psoriasis.
 Less familiar are the two types of Piedra (Translation—Stone), which is caused by a fungus and can lead to hard nodules on the scalp.

-Hair growth cycles are very sensitive to hormone levels.
-Some women may notice hair loss when starting certain hormone-based, birth control methods while others can see acceleration of lost hair when they stop their birth control.
-Polycystic ovary syndrome (PCOS) causes an excess of anabolic steroids and hair loss is one consequence.
+Hormones Hair growth cycles are very sensitive to hormone levels.
 Men who use testosterone to bolster their athletic performance (unprescribed) can see male pattern baldness develop rapidly in the same way.

-Medications can either affect the hair growth phase, which is the anagen phase, or they can affect the telogen phase, which is the short resting phase.
-Baldness due to the first is called anagen effluvium and it is called telogen effluvium if due to the second.
-Medications like chemotherapy that affect rapidly dividing cells (like hair cells) will cause anagen effluvium and the sudden loss of hair.
-Other medications cause hair to go into the resting phase and result in telogen effluvium.
-The names do not matter but the list of medications below and the hair loss they may cause matter a great deal.
-Note if you are taking any and if they might be playing a role.
+Ultimately, the names of the hair growth phases may not matter, but the list of medications below and the hair loss they may cause matter a great deal.
+Note if you’re taking any and if they might be playing a role.
 Other medications may cause hair loss other than those on the list below.
-If you noticed hair loss after starting a medication, even months later, it is worth considering a link.
+If you noticed hair loss after starting a medication, even months later, it’s worth considering whether that medication could potentially be responsible.

 Anticoagulants (blood thinners): Hair loss typically begins about 3 months after starting the medication.
 Drugs include warfarin (Panwarfarin, Sofarin, Coumadin) and heparin injections.